-Programs will open March 1 at 10:00 am CST for Scouts ages 14+ to select their programs.
-Programs will open to ALL Scouts on March 15 at 10:00 am CST.
+Programs will open March 3 at 10:00 am CST for Scouts ages 14+ to select their programs.
+Programs will open to ALL Scouts on March 17 at 10:00 am CST.
 All Scouts must pay the \$100 deposit in order to select programs.
 This deposit is non-refundable, but transferable between Scouts.
 Programs are selected on a first-come, first-serve basis.

-Week 5 July 14-20,2024
+Week 5 July 15-21, 2025

-The schedule for week 5 (July 14-20) will be adjusted slightly to plan for lower attendance.
+The schedule for week 5 (July 15-21) will be adjusted slightly to plan for lower attendance.
 All programs will be offered but in fewer quantity; i.e. Swimming will be offered 2 times instead of 5 times.
 The meals will be served in one shift instead of two shifts.
 Expect small adjustments but we look forward to providing a great experience for all scouts.
-Schedule adjustments will be communicated by February 17 at the leader meeting.
+Schedule adjustments will be communicated by May 31 to scout leaders via email.